mdn/content/files/en-us/web/http/headers/attribution-reporting-register-source/index.md

 {{HTTPSidebar}}{{seecompattable}}

 The **`Attribution-Reporting-Register-Source`** header is included as part of a response to a request that included an `Attribution-Reporting-Eligible` header, to complete registration of an [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources).
 It provides the information that the browser should store when the attribution source is interacted with.
-The information you include in this header also determines which type of report the browser will generate.
+The information you include in this header also determines which types of reports the browser can generate.

 See the [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) for more details.